-After Cane Pruning the fruit canes on a wall espalier or in the vineyard usually point upwards in an oblique direction.
+After cane pruning, the fruit canes on a wall espalier or in the vineyard tend to point upwards in a diagonal/slanted direction.
 They cannot be used that way, because in this position only the uppermost buds would develop optimally (Image 01).
 Here you will find out how these canes are tied either into a horizontal position or bent into arches.
 Tying of the stem wood is also discussed.

 Bending and tying requires some dexterity so as not to break the canes.
-We strongly advise that you practise bending thoroughly with the canes removed by pre-pruning!
-It is not necessary to do the cane bending at the time of pruning, but is best done a little later and preferably in damp weather when the canes are more supple.
-Occasionally it is necessary to take a somewhat "stubborn" cane into both hands and bend or "massage" it bit by bit - you will hear some "crunching" noises - before it can be bent and tied into the desired position.
-When forming a very flat arch, the cane will also have to be twisted firmly around its own axis to get it into the desired position without splintering.
+We strongly advise that you practise bending the canes which have already been removed!
+It is not necessary to bend the canes at the time of pruning; it is best done a little later and preferably in damp weather when the canes are more supple.
+Occasionally it is necessary to take a somewhat "stubborn" cane in both hands and bend or "massage" it bit by bit (you will hear some "crunching" noises) before it can be bent and tied into the desired position.
+When forming a bow (flat arch), the cane will also have to be twisted firmly around its own axis to get it into the desired position without splintering.

-Tying is also required during the training of the stem framework: all arms and shoots are evenly distributed along the wire ropes or lattice and tied to these.
-Best to use Elastic Tie or Rubber Band to prevent constriction.
-For very strong stems use Velcro Tape or Bandage.
+Tying is also required during the training of the stem framework: all arms and shoots should be evenly distributed along the wire ropes or lattice and tied to these.
+It is best to use elastic cord or soft rubber binder to prevent constriction of the vine.
+For very strong stems, use velcro or heavy duty rubber strip/band.
 Always tie the wood at the front of the espalier, never behind: the girth growth of the canes may force the construction apart.